panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 As long as `title` and `releaseDate` props are the same, React skips rendering `MemoizedMovie`.
 This improves the performance of `MovieViewsRealtime` component.

-> The more often the component renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`
+> The more often the component renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`.

 Anyways, use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the benefits of applying `React.memo()`.

 ## 3. When to avoid React.memo()

-> If the component doesn't *re-render often with the same props*, most likely you don't need `React.memo()`.
+> If the component *isn't heavy* and usually *renders with different props*, most likely you don't need `React.memo()`.

 Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.